 According to AAFCO guidelines, puppy food should include a minimum of 22% protein and a minimum of 8% fat, regardless of breed.
 But Husky puppies are extremely active, so they usually benefit from higher protein and fat content than these minimums.
 You can give your Sibe puppy a formula geared toward medium or large breeds.
 You’ll also need to keep your Husky on puppy food until he’s nearly fully grown, around 12-14 months.

-Blue Buffalo Wilderness Puppy Food (Grain-Inclusive)
+Blue Buffalo Wilderness Puppy Food Review (Grain-Inclusive)

 Give your little furball a healthy start with this Blue Buffalo premium puppy food.
 This high-protein formula features real chicken as the first ingredient (a sign of high-quality food) and complex carbohydrates from wholesome grains to give your puppy powerhouse plenty of fuel.